-PERFORMANCE RATING INSTRUCTIONS: Read the performance factors for each category and then proceed to the rating section.
-Use your own independent judgment to determine which ranking best describes the performance of the employee.
-Use the back of the form to note extraordinary performance, as well as any performance goals/suggested improvements.
-The employee and supervisor must date and initial any comments on the back of the form.

-PERFORMANCE FACTORS Meets or exceeds district standards Progressing towards district standards Needs Improvement 1) Quality of Work a) Ability to carry out assignments thoroughly, neatly and accurately. b) Attentiveness to detail and quality of work. c) Work performed requires little or no re-work. d) Strives for improved methods and performance. a) Accepts and performs required assignments and responsibilities in a timely manner. b) Handles a variety of duties and tasks without negatively impacting the quality of work produced. /- a) Has a working knowledge of job duties and related equipment, technology, processes and procedures. /- b) Knows and complies with Board policies, procedures and applicable laws, and maintains district ethical standards. c) Has a willingness to learn new skills. d) Creates a safe work environment and is safety conscious in performance of job duties.
+NAME: JOB TITLE REVIEWED: FROM TO DEPARTME PERFORMANCE your own indepen note extraordinary E RATING INSTRUCTIONS: Read the performance factors for each ident judgment to determine which ranking best describes the performance, as well as any performance goals/suggested improvements on the back of the form. category and then p roceed to the rati ng section.
+Us k of the form to PERFORMANCE FACTORS Meets or exceeds district standards Progressing towards district standards Needs Improvement 1) Quality of Work a) Ability to carry out assignments thoroughly, neatly and accurately.
+Startan Sunda b) Attentiveness to detail and quality of work. c) Work performed requires little or no re-work. d) Strives for improved methods and performance.
+3) Quantity of Work a) Accepts and performs required assignments and responsibilities in a timely manner. b) Handles a variety of duties and tasks without negatively impacting the quality of work produced.
+3) Job Knowledge a) Has a working knowledge of job duties and related equipment, technology, processes and procedures. b) Knows and complies with Board policies, procedures and applicable laws, and maintains district ethical standards. c) Has a willingness to learn new skills. d) Creates a safe work environment and is safety conscious in performance of job duties.
 4) Dependability a) Can be depended on for regular attendance and arrives to work on time. b) Gives adequate notice for days missed. c) Can be depended on for completion of tasks on schedule, meets deadlines, and utilizes work time appropriately.
-5) Attitude a) Cooperative and works professionally with others.
-4) Dependability b) Respectful of employees, patrons, and students. c) Responsive to direction and follows supervisor's request(s). d) Assists with the creation of a positive work environment. e) Maintains a positive customer service attitude.

-Employee Signature (Signifies appraisal was reviewed and discussed)
+5) Attitude a) Cooperative and works professionally with others. b) Respectful of employees, patrons, and students. c) Responsive to direction and follows supervisor's request(s). d) Assists with the creation of a positive work environment. e) Maintains a positive customer service attitude.
+Employee Signatu are (Signifies appraisal was reviewed and discussed) Date Appraising Super visor's Signature Print Name and d Job Title Manager / Depart ment Head Signature Print Name and d Job Title